 As you can see...
-Regardless the direction of the stock, we’ve been able to make huge profits quickly using this trade...
-And as a reader of Trade Of The Day Plus I’m going to teach you the basics of this powerful strategy...
-WITHOUT having to spend $7,500 on the War Room today.
+Regardless of the direction of the stock, we’ve been able to make huge profits quickly using this trade...
+And as a reader of Trade of the Day Plus, you’re going to learn the basics of this powerful strategy...
+WITHOUT having to spend $7,500 on The War Room today.

-It’s a special video training series that you can watch, rewind, pause and replay at your convenience.
-This way, you’ll get the trick of the trade down pat.
+This special video training – which you can watch, rewind, pause and replay at your convenience – will help you get the tricks of the trade down pat.

 And it’s yours.
 Forever.